Deploy your Angular app with Docker and Nginx

 With this solution you are running a web server that listen port 80, makes a compressions of the response and redirect to the main page if a URL is not found.

-Limit the access to external ressources
+Extra: Limit the access to external resources

 If you want the limit the access to your website (e.g. your site is under attack) you can use the ngx_http_access_module.